Novation Digital Music Systems: Novation in the 2020s

+AFX Station (2020) is a limited-edition monophonic synthesiser developed in collaboration with Aphex Twin.
+Released in 2020, it is a custom version of the Bass Station II, featuring a unique look and pre-installed firmware (also available for Bass Station II) that expands its sonic capabilities.
+AFX Mode allows each key to trigger a different patch or parameter configuration, enabling complex, expressive sound design and sequencing.

-Launchpad Pro Mk3, Launchpad Mini Mk3 (2020) After releasing the Launchpad X for the 10 year anniversary of Launchpad.
+Launchpad Pro [MK3], Launchpad Mini [MK3] (2020) After releasing the Launchpad X for the 10 year anniversary of Launchpad.
 Novation released the Launchpad Mini Mk3 as well as the Launchpad Pro Mk3.
 The Launchpad Mini Mk3 Has the same layout as the Launchpad X. Unlike previous versions of the Launchpad Mini.
 This one Has RGB Pads.
 The new Launchpad Pro Mk3, Has 32 Squared Off Edge Buttons.
 Both Devices Use USB-C Type Cables To Connect and both come with a license to Ableton Live 10 Lite.

+Circuit Rhythm and Tracks (2021) are standalone grooveboxes designed for electronic music production and live performance.
+Circuit Rhythm focuses on sample-based beatmaking, featuring eight tracks for sample playback, real-time and step sequencing, performance effects, and grid-based slicing.
+It includes features like sample recording, resampling, and pattern chaining, making it ideal for beatmakers and live performers.
+Circuit Tracks combines two polyphonic synth tracks with four drum tracks, pattern sequencing, effects, and MIDI output for controlling external gear.
+It offers built-in synth engines, sidechain, and automation, tailored for melodic composition and sequencing.
+Both units feature velocity-sensitive RGB pads, built-in rechargeable batteries, and microSD storage, offering portable, DAW-less workflows.